unmeg/unmeg.github.io/_posts/2020-06-24-tplink-mr3020-project-summary.md

 I  bought this router because I wanted to play around with some hardware.
 I'd seen a few people flashing it with OpenWRT via easily installed UART headers, and overall it seemed like a pretty tame base to mess with.
 Plug and play, almost!

-I expected to drop into a root shell within about 10 minutes of unbooxing it, naturally.
+I expected to drop into a root shell within about 10 minutes of unboxing it, naturally.

 It turned out that I got the new version, which has tiny unsoldered pads (TP1 and TP2 below) for the UART connection rather than holes for pins.